HomeArticlesGuideCar Buying Guide

 The ex-showroom price is the manufacturer's price before government charges.
 The on-road price adds RTO registration charges (4-10% of ex-showroom, varying by state and engine capacity), first-year comprehensive insurance (₹15,000-40,000 for most passenger cars), and dealer-levied accessories or handling charges.
 A ₹10 lakh ex-showroom car typically costs ₹11.5-12.5 lakh on-road in a metro city like Delhi or Bengaluru.

 At a fuel efficiency of 15 km per litre and a petrol price of ₹100/litre, a monthly commute of 1,500 km costs approximately ₹10,000 in fuel alone.
-At 225 km/month (typical urban short-commute user), the fuel cost drops to roughly ₹1,500.
-Annual servicing at authorised service centres costs ₹8,000–15,000 for most mass-market petrol cars.
-Metro parking charges can add ₹500–3,000 per month in cities with paid parking zones.
+At 225 km/month, typical for a short urban commute, fuel cost drops to roughly ₹1,500.
+Annual servicing at authorised service centres runs ₹8,000-15,000 for most mass-market petrol cars.
+Metro parking charges can add ₹500-3,000 per month in cities with paid parking zones.

 Visit the Ministry of Road Transport and Highways' Vahan portal (vahan.parivahan.gov.in) to check the RC (Registration Certificate) details, owner history, hypothecation status (whether a loan is pending), and tax validity.
-CarInfo and mParivahan apps also provide this data.
+CarInfo and mParivahan apps also carry this data.
 Ask the seller for the original service history booklet and cross-check claimed service records with the authorised service centre.
 For a definitive check, some cities have authorised inspection services (like Maruti True Value) that provide a condition report.

 RTO (Regional Transport Office) registration charge is the road tax levied by state governments on vehicle purchase.
 It ranges from 4% to 10% of ex-showroom price for most personal passenger vehicles, varying significantly by state.
-Maharashtra charges approximately 7–11% (depending on engine capacity), Karnataka charges 13–18% for vehicles priced above ₹5 lakh, and Delhi charges 4% for EVs and 4–10% for petrol/diesel cars by slab.
+Maharashtra charges approximately 7-11% depending on engine capacity, Karnataka charges 13-18% for vehicles priced above ₹5 lakh, and Delhi charges 4% for EVs and 4-10% for petrol/diesel cars by slab.
 Always calculate on-road price using your specific state's rates.

 Related Articles